 Main navigation | Main content

-This certificate is designed to provide specific knowledge and advanced clinical understanding which will contribute to the identification, diagnosis, referral, and treatment of individuals with a gambling addiction.
+This training provides specific knowledge and advanced clinical understanding as it relates to the identification, diagnosis, referral, and treatment of individuals with a gambling addiction.
+Completion of the 60-hour training may be applied toward certification by the American Academy of Health Care Providers in Addictive Disorders.

 This invaluable training provides education on the core features of a gambling addicted client and charts the progress of a gambling addiction.
 The webinar includes case examples of gambling addictive behaviors and a presentation on comorbidities by Dr. Jon Grant, world-renowned expert in the field of gambling addiction.
 Dr. Grant is a professor of Psychiatry and Behavioral Neuroscience at the University of Chicago.